How to Champion Mentoring in your Organization

 That’s because no Program Coordinator wants to manually do metrics—especially if the goal is for your program to grow.
 That’s where Mentorloop’s Live Sentiment Dashboard comes in.
 It regularly surfaces both rich quantitative data and qualitative feedback from individuals on their mentoring relationships.

-This not only removes the need to wait until the conclusion of the program to perform a survey but also allows programs to be ‘always on’, embedding a culture of mentoring in your organisation.
+This not only removes the need to wait until the conclusion of the program to perform a survey but also allows programs to be ‘always on’, embedding a culture of mentoring in your organization.

 Share Your Results With Other Team Leaders